ChrisCepeda/MemoryGame-project/README.md

-# :sparkles:	 Memory Game :sparkles:	 :unicorn:
+# :sparkles:	 Memory Game :sparkles:
 ## :page_facing_up: Brief
  **:zap: Creating a game and storing game data using date and local storage **<br>
  **:zap: The team choose to build a Memory Game** <br>